nicholasadamou/down-to-network/README.md

 ## License

-DownToNetwork is © 2019, Nicholas Adamou.
+DownToNetwork is © 2019, Nicholas Adamou, Edward Lovely, Stephen Alt, Diana Bank, & Julia Lauer.

 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.